getpelican/pelican/docs/report.rst

 .. warning::

-    This page comes from a report the original author (Alexis Métaireau) wrote right after writting pelican, in december 2010.
+    This page comes from a report the original author (Alexis Métaireau) wrote right after writing pelican, in december 2010.
 The information may not be up to date.

 Pelican is a simple static blog generator.
 It parses markup files